 Zero-knowledge Range Proof Module.
-Our first Ratel iteration highlighted the challenge of numerous communication rounds required for comparisons in MPC, particularly in functions like secretWithdraw where withdrawals must not surpass private balances.
-We introduced a Zero-Knowledge Range Proof (ZKRP) module, allowing clients to prove that private inputs meet specific conditions without disclosing the values, improving efficiency as demonstrated in Listing 2 line 6.
+Our initial Ratel iteration highlighted a challenge with the extensive communication rounds needed for comparisons in MPC programs, evident in scenarios like the secretWithdraw function where the amount withdrawn must not exceed the private account balance.
+To address this, we incorporate a Zero-Knowledge Range Proof (ZKRP) module, enabling clients to demonstrate their private inputs and known secret-shared states satisfying application-defined conditions without revealing actual values, as shown in Listing 2 line 6, which enhances efficiency.

-ZKRP statements use zkrp(expr1 op expr2) format, with op as a comparison operator and expr1, expr2 as arithmetic expressions involving public and private values.
-We reduce this to expr>0, forming a ZKRP as ZoK{(expr, r) : expr $\in [0, \lfloor \frac{p}{2} \rfloor), C = g^{\exp r}h^r$ } in Camenisch-Stadler notation [24], where p is the field prime and r is an input mask.
-For linear expr, client C generates r, computes commitment C, and produces a valid range proof prf.
-Each $S_i$ processes [expr]i locally and jointly verifies prf by opening C. Complex expr operations, like secret-value multiplications, need additional masks and commitments, detailed in Appendix A.3.
+ZKRP statements take the form zkrp(expr1 op expr2), with op as a comparison operator and expr1, expr2 as arithmetic expressions over both public and private values.
+We simplify this to expr>0, leading to a ZKRP scheme expressed as ZoK{(expr, r) : expr $\in [0, \lfloor \frac{p}{2} \rfloor), C = g^{\exp r} h^r$ }, following the Camenisch-Stadler notation [25], with p as the field prime and r as an input mask.
+Assuming only linear operations in expr, client C gets input mask r, computes commitment C, and creates a valid range proof prf.
+Each $S_i$ calculates share $[\exp r]^i$ locally and collaboratively opens Cto verify prf.
+Complex operations in expr, like multiplication over secret values, require extra input masks and commitments(as in Appendix A.3).

-The compiler provides an interface for client proof provision, in the Solidity function header and event declaration, and server-side verification, in Python that calls our modified Bulletproofs [23] (the most efficient protocol for range proofs) Rust library.
+The compiler provides an interface for client proof provision, in the Solidity function header and event declaration, and server-side verification, in Python that calls our modified Bulletproofs [24] (the most efficient protocol for range proofs) Rust library.
 When multiple ZKRP statements are present, the openings of commitments are performed together, thus requiring only 1 communication round.
 ZKRP statements are verified in the Python program, halting execution upon encountering false conditions, before any mpc and store statements are executed.
 As a result, invalid ZKRP statements result in no state update at all.

-Figure 6: The empirical uptime distribution for Ripple (XRP) full nodes (amateurs) and validators (professionals) as of 10/31/2021.
+Figure 5: The empirical uptime distribution for Ripple (XRP) full nodes (amateurs) and validators (professionals) as of 10/31/2021.

 Concurrency Control.
-Ratel boosts throughput with parallel MPC task execution, using concurrency control to manage simultaneous operations.
-Tasks that access the same data in the key-value store are executed in sequence, based on their blockchain position and transaction fee, ensuring tasks with higher fees get priority.
+Ratel optimizes throughput by allowing parallel execution of MPC tasks, supported by a concurrency control mechanism.
+However, tasks accessing the same field in the keyvalue store must be executed sequentially.
+Each task's sequence number, reflecting its blockchain position and transaction fee, determines its execution order.
+This ensures tasks with higher fees are prioritized.